About the Centres of Excellence (CoE) programme

 The Centres of Excellence (CoE) programme was launched by ITU at the turn of the millennium, with the aim to support capacity development in the field of information and communication technologies (ICTs) by offering continuous education to ICT professionals and executives in the public and private spheres through face-to-face, online or blended learning.

 The CoE initiative evolved over the years to become one of the ITU’s key training delivery mechanisms.
 With the support from multilateral and regional organizations, CoE networks have been established in a number of regions including Africa, the Americas, Arab States, Asia-Pacific, Commonwealth of Independent States (CIS) and Europe.
-Under the umbrella of the ITU Academy, these regional networks are brought together into a single global network sharing expertise, resources and capacity-building know-how in telecommunications and ICT training/education.
+Under the umbrella of the ITU Academy, these regional networks were brought together into a single global network sharing expertise, resources and capacity-building know-how in telecommunications and ICT training/education.

 In 2012, a new strategy was developed following a decision of the ITU membership through Resolution 73 of WTDC-10.
 Core elements of the strategy were the following: